CBSE Class 12 History Syllabus 2023 PDF Download, Topics, Maps, Project Work

 Also read

-The CBSE class 12 history syllabus 2023 will be available on the CBSE board’s official website, cbseacademic.nic.in.
+The CBSE class 12 history syllabus 2025 is available on the CBSE board’s official website, cbseacademic.nic.in.

 2. How many marks does the project’s work consist of?